rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     srun --pty bash -i

-2. Create  an :ref:`anconda <python_stanage>` environment.
-(If you already have an existing environment, jump to step 3)
+2. Create  an :ref:`anaconda <python_stanage>` environment.
+(If you already have an existing environment skip to step 3)

 3. Activate an Anaconda environment (This can be an existing one or the one you created in step 2).